6 MIN READ

 Let’s start with the basics.
 The most basic principle is always: DYOR – Do Your Own Research.
 Before you invest into any cryptocurrency, you need to do some fundamental research on the project, its use case, its team and founders, its token economics and the underlying technology (don’t worry, we cover them in more detail in this article).

-You cannot outsource this task or delegate it; in fact, listening to coin tips from YouTube Channels, Media, friends or family is one of the biggest mistakes crypto investors make.
-You can’t expect to become successful in crypto trading or investing, unless you take full responsibility for all your investments.
-One more time: DYOR!
-Are we clear on this?
-Right, then on to basic principle #2.
+You cannot outsource the task of researching and selecting the right cryptocurrency or delegate it to others.
+In fact, listening to coin tips from YouTube Channels, Media, friends, or family is one of the biggest mistakes crypto investors make.
+To become successful in crypto trading or investing, it’s crucial to take full responsibility for all your investments.

 2. Market Capitalization